Why does breast cancer recur? New study finds clues | Malay Mail

 The team has even developed an online “breast cancer recurrence predictor” tool for doctors, using their model.

-Curtis said the researchers are now pursuing a clinical trial for treatment options that would target the genomic defects in patients most at risk of cancer recurrence. — AFP-Relaxnews
+Curtis said the researchers are now pursuing a clinical trial for treatment options that would target the genomic defects in patients most at risk of cancer recurrence. — AFP